 With the right security guard tour systems in place, Ben would not be able to become so complacent; he’d be held accountable as his actions would automatically be logged.
 It’s unlikely that the door would’ve been left open and the goods stolen.

 Technology can tell you what door is open, where a person walks to, if they reach a certain checkpoint, how long they spend in one place, and so much more.
-Utilizing that technology can help a security guard business run smoothly and effectively.
+Utilizing that security guard patrol tracking system technology can help a security guard business run smoothly and effectively.

 #2 Don’t Forget the Basics